gristlabs/grist-help/help/functions.md

 <a class="headerlink" href="#quotient" title="Permanent link">#</a>
 #### QUOTIENT
 </summary>
-Returns one number divided by another.
+Returns one number divided by another, without the remainder.

 ```python